 To give an example, many phones which ditch the 3.5mm jack and use only the USB-C can be made to route audio one of two ways.
 1, they can simply route the same analog signal from the onboard DAC that would have gone to the 3.5mm jack to the USB port.
 Or, 2, they can route audio digitally, which requires the use of an external DAC.
 From the port alone, the end user has no idea which type of audio routing the USB-C port features until they buy an extra adapter to find out.

->the port the port of the product you bought? why would you assume it has features that arent listed on the product? its a connector, with available features. do you propose we have 30 different connectors for all the available features like the retard below? >theyre different because they do different things so youre proposing we hav 30 different ports and cables? because that just how fast features get added to usb all the time. or wait, do you suggest we not add new features at all? you are literally brain dead.
+the port of the product you bought? why would you assume it has features that arent listed on the product? its a connector, with available features. do you propose we have 30 different connectors for all the available features like the retard below?

 Holy fuck, you're stupid.